luclaurent/gradFD/README.md

 If all these arguments are given to the class the gradients are calculated directly and stored in the property `GZeval`.

+In the case of an external computation of the responses, the sample points can be exported usind the property `XevalG` and the responses computed externally can be loaded using the method `loadZextG` (see for instance the ex

 Download